-The 2022 long-term incentive awards consist solely of restricted stock units ("RSUs") granted under the Company's 2015 Stock Incentive Plan (the "2015 Equity Plan") that vest in equal installments on each of the first three anniversaries of the grant date, subject to the executive's continued employment with certain exceptions for death, disability and qualifying retirements.
+The 2023 long-term incentive awards consist solely of RSUs granted under the Company's 2015 Stock Incentive Plan (the "2015 Equity Plan") that vest in equal installments on each of the first three anniversaries of the grant date, subject to the executive's continued employment with certain exceptions for death, disability and qualifying retirements.
 RSUs were chosen because they provide the desired retention incentive for executives, while also aligning the executives' interests with those of shareholders without encouraging excessive risk taking.
 In addition, RSUs deliver value reflecting the long-term performance of the Company.

-The Committee determined the number of RSUs to be granted in 2022 based on the achievement of the performance goals in 2021, as described in the table below, excluding the impact of acquisitions during 2021.
-The 2021 LTIP goals were selected in light of Glacier's long-term strategic plan, long-term initiatives and the need to balance risks in executive compensation arrangements.
-The 2021 LTIP goals also represented metrics addressing key areas of the Company's performance, including return on tangible equity, diluted earnings per share, and relative total shareholder return.
-The Company's total shareholder return for 2021 is ranked relative to the Compensation Peer Group.
-The Committee believes that comparing the Company's performance against the total shareholder return of a peer group rewards NEOs for driving performance greater than or equal to peers, as the peer group is all generally subject to the same market factors as the Company.
-The RSUs have a grant date fair value (based on the closing price of Glacier's common stock on the close of business on the last business day prior to the grant date) equal to the dollar amount calculated by multiplying the target amount of salary by the actual performance percentages.
+The Compensation and Human Capital Committee determined the number of RSUs to be granted in 2023 based on the achievement of the performance goals in 2022, as described in the table below, excluding the impact of any acquisitions during the year.
+The 2022 LTIP goals were selected in light of Glacier's long-term strategic plan, long-term initiatives and the need to balance risks in executive compensation arrangements.
+The 2022 LTIP goals also represented metrics addressing key areas of the Company's performance, including ROTE, diluted earnings per share, and relative total shareholder return.
+The Company's total shareholder return for 2022 is ranked relative to the Compensation Peer Group.
+The Committee believes that comparing the Company's performance against the total shareholder return of a peer group rewards NEOs for driving performance greater than or equal to peers, as each member of the peer group is generally subject to the same market factors as the Company.
+The RSUs have a grant date fair value (based on the closing price of Glacier's common stock at the close of business on the the grant date provided such day is a trading day) equal to the dollar amount calculated by multiplying the target amount of salary by the actual performance percentages.
 For ease of administration, RSU grants are made effective as of February 15 each year.
+The table below shows the LTIP goals and corresponding results for 2022.

-Long-Term Incentive Program Threshold Target Maximum Performance Area Weight 80% 100% 115% Actual Result Result % of Target Weighted % of Target Return on Tangible Equity (1) 45.00% 12.20% 15.25% 17.54% 17.06% 111.86% 50.34% Diluted Earnings per Share 45.00% \$2.50 \$2.75 \$3.00 \$3.13 115.00% 51.75% Relative Total Shareholder Return 10.00% 25.00% 50.00% 75.00% 47.62% 98.10% 9.81% 100% Overall Perform nance 111.90%
+Performance Area Weight Threshold 80% Target 100% Maximum 115% Actual Result Result % of Target Weighted % of Target Return on Tangible Equity (1) 45.00% 10.80% 13.50% 15.53% 16.59% 115.00% 51.75% Diluted Earnings per Share 45.00% \$2.50 \$2.75 \$3.00 \$2.74 99.20% 44.64% Relative Total Shareholder Return 10.00% 25.00% 50.00% 75.00% 50.00% 100.00% 10.00% 100.00% Overall Pe erformance 106.39%

-(1) See Company's calculation of return on tangible equity described below.
+(1) See Company's calculation of ROTE described in the table below.